Robert Bales: Legal proceedings

 On May 29, 2013, it was announced Bales would plead guilty (thereby avoiding a possible death sentence) and describe the events of March 11, 2012.
 On June 5, Bales pleaded guilty in a plea deal to 16 counts of murder and six counts of assault and attempted murder.
 When asked by Judge Col. Jeffery Nance "What was your reason for killing them?", he said he had asked himself that question "a million times" and added, "There's not a good reason in this world for why I did the horrible things I did."
 He maintained he did not recall setting bodies on fire, but admitted the evidence was clear that he had.
 He said he had taken the steroids solely to be "huge and jacked" and blamed them for "definitely" increasing his irritability and anger.

 At the sentencing hearing, defense attorneys argued for a sentence of life with the possibility of parole, arguing that he was a troubled man who snapped, not a "cold-blooded murderer".
 Bales took to the stand to issue an apology to his victims.
 Lt.
 Col Jay Morse, a member of the US Army Trial Counsel Assistance Program, was the lead prosecutor in the Bales case.
 The prosecution, seeking life without the possibility of parole, closed their arguments with: "In just a few short hours, Sgt.
 Bales wiped out generations.
 Sgt.
 Bales dares to ask you for mercy when he has shown none."

 On August 23, 2013, a six-person panel sentenced Bales to life in prison without parole.
 He was also demoted to the lowest enlisted rank, dishonorably discharged, and forfeited all pay and allowances.
 A commanding general overseeing the court-martial has the option of reducing the sentence to life with the possibility of parole.
 Afghan villagers and the families of Bales' victims were upset by the decision, saying he deserved death.
 Bales is incarcerated in the maximum security section of the United States Disciplinary Barracks at Fort Leavenworth.
 In September 2017, the U.S. Army Criminal Appeals Court upheld Bales' conviction and sentencing.
 The three-judge panel called the allegation of the use of mefloquine by the defense "speculative."
 The US Supreme Court later refused to hear Bales' appeal.
 In December 2020, the defense of Bales requested a pardon from President Donald Trump.
-Trump did not pardon Bales.
+Trump did not pardon Bales in his first term.

 Content

 During several months of interviews while incarcerated, Bales revealed in depth his recollection of his actions the night of the murders, and why he believed he acted the way he did, to reporter Brendan Vaughan in an article published in GQ magazine on October 21, 2015.

-In 2023, a podcast series titled The War Within: The Robert Bales Story covered the story of the Kandahar Massacre, and featured audio recordings of extensive interviews with Bales, as well as commentary from soldiers, lawyers, medical experts, and Afghan civilians who were involved with the case in various capacities.
+In 2023, a podcast series titled The War Within: The Robert Bales Story covered the story of the Kandahar massacre, and featured audio recordings of extensive interviews with Bales, as well as commentary from soldiers, lawyers, medical experts, and Afghan civilians who were involved with the case in various capacities.